cs544-wisc/f23/p5/README.md

 ## Machine Setup

-~4 GB is barely enough for this project.
+~4 GB is barely enough for P5.
 Brefore you start, take a moment to enable a 1 GB swap file to supplement.
-A swap file exists on storage, but acts as extra memory.
-Note this has performance implications as storage is much slower than RAM.
+A swap file is on storage, but acts as extra memory.
+This has performance implications as storage is much slower than RAM (as what we have studied in class).

 ```
 # https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-22-04